What boots should you wear on a 4G pitch?

 This boot features Puma’s innovative Netfit technology, which allows you to customize the fit of the boot to your specific foot shape.

-We find sock boots can be a bit hit and miss.
+We find sock cleats can be a bit hit and miss.
 Sometime’s they’re hard to get on but the extra support around the ankle can make up for that.
 The main thing we love about these is that they’re very lightweight.

 Best for: Lightweight support